cronologic-de/ug_xtdc4/source/revhistory.rst

 ==========

 2.0.1-dev – TBD
-    - Various clarifications in API
+    - Various clarifications and corrections in API

 2.0.0 – 2025-08-01
     - Initial Release of the HTML User Guide